Are you overstimulated? Learn why a relaxing bath is a perfect way to soothe, comfort, and restore the senses for a Highly Sensitive Person.

 Here are some ways to take the relaxation out of your bathtub with you into your daily life:

 Keep Treating Yourself

-To begin with, you don’t want to ruin your wonderful relaxing time by getting out of the tub and frantically searching for your towel!
+To begin with, you don’t want to ruin your superb relaxing time by getting out of the tub and frantically searching for your towel!

 You should place it in an easily accessible location ahead of time.
-It is also not ideal to not thoroughly dry off, resulting in wet hair drips and chills.
+It also isn’t ideal to not thoroughly dry off, resulting in wet hair drips and chills.

 A Highly Sensitive Person would benefit from investing in that fluffy big towel if they are prone to preferring certain textures.
 Purchase one that feels luxurious against your skin rather than scratchy or rough.